pdp-home-loan

 Total Built-up Area = Plot Area x FSI = 500 sq.m x 2 = 1,000 sq.m

-This means you can construct a total floor area of 1,000 square meters on that 500 square meter plot, which can be spread across multiple floors.
+This means you can construct a total floor area of 1,000 square meters on that 500 square meter plot, which can be spread across multiple floors as per local height restrictions.

 Key Factors Influencing Floor Space Index Limits